 TAP is similar to “traditional” insulation in that it is cellulose-based, blown-in insulation.

 When they actually see the product, the logical first question most people have is “how is TAP different from normal insulation”?
 After all…it looks the same.

-TAP is infused with Borate, a product which helps control roaches, earwigs and other pests.
+TAP is infused with Borate, a product that helps control roaches, earwigs, and other pests.
 Now, don’t be alarmed.
 Borate is found in all sorts of household products like soap and shampoo.
 Not a problem for humans.
 But bugs sure hate it.